-Our marine mammal collection, with over 3,000 specimens, is one of the most important in the world.
+Our marine mammal collection, with over 3,500 specimens, is one of the most important in the world.
 There are examples of large baleen and toothed whales, including many specimens collected by Robert Knox and Sir William Turner in the 19th and early 20th centuries.
-However, much of the collection has been built up in the last 20 years as a result of the UK strandings schemes, together with seals and small cetaceans collected by the Sea Mammal Research Unit.
-Most of the material is from the North-Eastern Atlantic, but the collection includes Antarctic seals, mainly from the Scottish National Antarctic Expedition, and manatees from Florida Fish and Game.
+However, much of the collection has been built up in the last 30 years as a result of the UK strandings schemes, together with seals and small cetaceans collected by the Sea Mammal Research Unit.
+Most of the specimens are from the North-Eastern Atlantic, but the collection includes Antarctic seals, mainly from the Scottish National Antarctic Expedition, and manatees from Florida Fish and Game.

 Earlier material is described in a published catalogue of our cetacean holdings: